dgtaljuice/pymaya/README.md

 pymaya
 ======

-# Descripción
+# Description

-Scripts para maya
+These are my python scripts for maya